made2591/blog.madeddu.xyz/_posts/2019-02-07-docker-security.md

 ### Attack mitigation
 The main goal of security is to make attacks difficult - ideally, impossible - to be perpetrated by anyone else who don't have privileged access to your system.
 How can you do this with Docker?

-- **Set a USER**: this come from unix operating system so it's really nothing more than the concept of multi user / least privilege concepts ported to Docker world;
+- **Set a USER**: this come from unix operating system so it's really nothing more than the concept of multiuser / least privilege concepts ported to Docker world;
 - **Run a read-only filesystem**: this could seem trivial, but we will see how much troubles could cause to the majority of the attackers, i.e. the more inexperienced ones;

 #### Why setting a USER
 By default, users are not namespaced in Docker.
 What does it means namespaced and why is this important to know?
 Well, because namespaces are a fundamental aspect of **containers on Linux** (yes, Docker didn't invent anything, I already wrote [about this](https://made2591.github.io/posts/jails) once).
 Thus, let's do a recall of this concept first.

 ##### Linux namespaces
 Namespaces are a feature of the Linux kernel[^namespaces] that partitions kernel resources such that one set of processes sees one set of resources while another set of processes sees a different set of resources.
-The feature works by having the same name space for these resources in the various sets of processes, but those names referring to distinct resources.
+The feature works by having the same namespace for these resources in the various sets of processes, but those names referring to distinct resources.
 Examples of resource names that can exist in multiple spaces, so that the named resources are partitioned, are process IDs, hostnames, user IDs, file names, and some names associated with network access, and interprocess communication.

 Thus, back to USER and Docker, this is what you should now: